Current Management tasks:

-- Pierluigi Poggiolini has authored or co-authored over 250 among journal papers, conference papers and book chapters, peer-reviewed
+- Pierluigi Poggiolini has authored or co-authored 300 among journal papers, conference papers and book chapters, peer-reviewed

 - He has published with 150 co-authors through his career

-- His h-index is 35 (excluding all self-citations, SCOPUS) or 50 (according to Google Scholar)
+- His h-index is 41 (excluding all self-citations, SCOPUS) or 50 (according to Google Scholar)

 - A complete list of Pierluigi Poggiolini's publications can be found here.

 From 1988 to 1989, he was with the Italian State Telephone Company research center, CSELT (now Telecom Italia Lab).
-Between 1990 and 1992, he was a visiting Scholar at the Optical Communications Research Laboratory of Stanford University, led by Prof. Leonid Kazovsky, where he mainly worked on the STARNET optical network research project.
-He returned to Stanford University in 1994 and 1995 as a Post-Doctoral Fellow, working on the ARPA-funded CORD all-optical packet network project.
+Between 1990 and 1992, he was a visiting Scholar at the Optical Communications Research Laboratory of Stanford University, led by Prof. Leonid Kazovsky.
+During this period, he mainly contributed to the STARNET optical network research project.
+He returned to Stanford University in 1994 and 1995 as a Post-Doctoral Fellow, where he worked on the ARPA-funded CORD all-optical packet network project.

-He was the Scientific Coordinator of the Master in Optical Communications and Photonic Technologies of the School of Information Engineering (Facolta' dell'Informazione) of Politecnico di Torino from 2001 to 2007.
+Pierluigi was the Scientific Coordinator of the Master in Optical Communications and Photonic Technologies of the School of Information Engineering at Politecnico di Torino from 2001 to 2007.
 He became a Full Professor at Politecnico di Torino in 2010.

-He was technical co-chair, together with Dr. Marco Schiano and Prof. Andrea Galtarossa, of the conference ECOC 2010, the most prestigious conference on optical communications in Europe, and second worldwide.
+He served as the Technical Co-Chair, alongside Dr. Marco Schiano and Prof. Andrea Galtarossa, of the ECOC 2010 conference, the most prestigious conference on optical communications in Europe, and second worldwide.

-In 1998 he was awarded the International Italgas Prize for Scientific Research and Technological Innovation in 1998 (now known as the ENI prize).
-He was awarded the IEEE/OSA Journal of Lightwave Technology Best Paper Award for two years in row, for papers he co-authored in 2011 and 2012.
-He was made a Senior Member of IEEE and an OSA Fellow, both in 2018.
+In terms of awards, he received the International Italgas Prize for Scientific Research and Technological Innovation in 1998 (now known as the ENI prize).
+He won the IEEE/OSA Journal of Lightwave Technology Best Paper Award consecutively in 2011 and 2012.
+He was named an IEEE Fellow and an OPTICA Fellow (formerly OSA, Optical Society of America).

 - downhill skiing